 Lesley University is committed to providing equal and integrated access for all qualified persons with disabilities to academic, social, cultural and recreational programs at the University.
 This commitment is grounded not only in the law, but also in Lesley's own commitment to the inclusion of all members of the community.
 The Program and Activity Access Policy [pdf] outlines the ways in which Lesley may ensure accessibility, including relocation to an accessible location, or providing auxiliary aids and services, technology, equipment, or personal assistance to facilitate access.

 The Campus Map [pdf] with building directory includes information about the accessibility of each building.

 How to Request Accommodations

 Rights and Responsibilities

 Lesley University is committed to the full participation of its students in all of its programs.
 In addition to this long-standing Lesley philosophy, students with disabilities have specific legal rights.
 Please visit Lesley University's Policies and Procedures webpage for students with disabilities seeking reasonable modifications under the ADA.

-The University takes prompt and effective steps to end sexual misconduct, prevent its recurrence, and address its effects, whether or not the sexual misconduct is the subject of a criminal investigation.
+The University takes prompt and effective steps to end sexual assault and misconduct, prevent its recurrence, and address its effects, whether or not the sexual assault or misconduct is the subject of a criminal investigation.
 Learn more.